iamsarthakjoshi/booking-with-google-calender-api-and-nodejs/README.md

 > __POST__  /book?year=yyyy&month=MM&day=dd&hour=hh&minute=mm

-Returns a boolean field success.
-If the booking was successful, also return startTime and endTime.
+Returns a boolean field _success_.
+If the booking was successful, also return _startTime_ and _endTime_.

-If not successful, return a message, a string for the error message.
+If not successful, return a _message_, a string for the error message.

 ```
 // Success